Three key figures for December 2021:

 - For the publication schedule for the UK HPI see the calendar of release dates.

-- Details of all of our property statistics releases and future publication dates are available.
+- Details of all of our property statistics releases and future publication dates are available on our website.
 A comparison guide comparing the different house price index measures that are published in the UK is also available.

-- Information on individual property purchase prices is available for free via our ScotLIS service.
+- Information on individual property purchase prices is available for free from our ScotLIS service.

-- Sign up for our data stats alert service.
+- Join our mailing list for our data stats alert service.

 - All average prices reported from the UK HPI are geometric means, which will typically be closer to the median than the arithmetic mean.↩

-- Comparison between the latest provisional estimate for October 2020 with the original provisional estimate for October 2019 as recorded before final figures available.
-The final revised volume of sales in October 2019 was 9,456 an annual increase of 29.1 per cent in October 2020.
-However, the sales volume for October 2020 is still subject to revision.↩
+- Comparison between the latest provisional estimate for October 2021 with the original provisional estimate for October 2020 as recorded before final figures available.
+The final revised volume of sales in October 2020 was 12,974 an annual decrease of 21.0 % in October 2021.
+However, the sales volume for October 2021 is still subject to revision.↩

-- Local authority areas where sales volumes within the 12 months to October 2020 represent less than 1.0 per cent of the all Scotland sales volume are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas.↩
+- Both Orkney Islands and Na h-Eileanan Siar increased by 16.8%.
+Local authority areas where sales volumes within the 12 months to October 2021 represent less than 1.0 % of all Scotland sales volume, are excluded from the figures used for highlighting purposes due to the volatility of the market in these areas..↩